ogzhngms/ogzhngms/README.md

-hallooo its speaking oguzhan, today i will do different things to my github enough of the fuss now lets do some work.
+hallooo its speaking oguzhan, today i will do different things to my github, enough of the fuss now lets do some work.